• Skip to main content

 Keith Creel: Lessons from Life on the Railroad [The Knowledge Project Ep. #153]

-Keith Creel calls on nearly a decade of experience working with the Canadian Pacific Railway to discuss his strategies for leadership and how he’s turned the company around over five years in charge.
+Keith Creel draws on nearly a decade of experience at the Canadian Pacific Railway to discuss his leadership strategies and how he’s turned the company around over five years in charge.

 We discuss all you need to know about the rail industry and how it affects our daily lives, self-driving trucks and rails, taking CP from worst to first, lessons he learned from Hunter Harrison and Bill Ackman, and the $27 billion deal to take over its rival, Kansas City Southern.